Sonos Ace Wireless Headphones: The Complete Breakdown

 Despite being one of Sonos’ most hotly anticipated products in recent years, the brand faces some tough competition from the likes of Sony, Apple and Bose, to name a few.

 Our initial impressions were positive.
-The Sonos Ace headphones exude a premium feel and boast everything you’d want on paper from a high-end pair of headphones, including impressive active noise-cancelling, 30-hour battery life, home cinema integration and more!
+The Sonos Ace headphones exude a premium feel and boast everything you’d want from a high-end pair of headphones on paper, including impressive active noise-cancelling, 30-hour battery life, home cinema integration and more!
 But we’ve now got hands-on to really put them to the test.

-This Sonos Ace review will put these newcomers through their paces, answering three key questions: how do they perform as regular headphones, how well do they integrate with the Sonos ecosystem, and ultimately, should you choose them over the competition?
+This Sonos Ace review will put these wireless headphones through their paces, answering three key questions: How do they perform as regular headphones? how well do they integrate with the Sonos ecosystem?
+And ultimately, should you choose them over the competition?

 Want to see these headphones in action?
 Watch our full Sonos Ace review on YouTube to hear them for yourself!